Who is the Dirt Dude?

 As is often the case when you understand the time, effort and resources taken to produce something, living off the land nurtured my love and respect for food.

 Like most journeys through career and life, mine didn’t run in a straight line.
 I grew up thinking I wanted to be a chef, but with my agricultural background, a keen interest in science and a taste for all things culinary, I was led to viticulture and the wine industry.
-Soon enough, my passion for dairy and the food industry returned, and I enjoyed a few years working as cheese-maker (and expanding my waistline) in Australia and France.
+Soon enough, my passion for dairy and the food industry returned, and I enjoyed a few years working as cheese-maker (though surprisingly not expanding my waistline) in Australia and France.
 It was there, in the picturesque French Alps, making Beaufort and taking in the smell of the earth and the rhythmic clanging cowbells, I was drawn back to what had been in my blood all along; soil, viticulture, and wine.

 A prestigious Nuffield Scholarship gave me the opportunity to explore international viticulture and agricultural industries.
 I met with farmers, big and small, mainstream and alternative, and a common thread quickly emerged; everyone has a story to tell.
 It’s the stories within the agricultural sector that create a rich tapestry of diversity and change.

-This is where industry champions can share ideas, innovations, and experiences.
+The dirt dude conversations are where industry champions can share ideas, innovations, and experiences.
 And if anything can Steer AGriculture and Business through challenges toward a promising future, it’ll be their generosity, passion, and insight.

 Agriculture is often about tenure.
 It’s an industry built on the back of the arduous work of previous generations who’ve learned the ways of the land and passed their knowledge and resources to the next.
 We’ve worked bloody hard, and the time has come for us farmers to work smarter to ensure sustainable farming businesses for future generations.